aptech/docs/docs/CR-aconcat.rst

     :param dim: dimension in which to concatenate.
     :type dim: scalar

-    :returns: y (*N-dimensional array*), the result of the concatenation.
+    :return y: the result of the concatenation.

+    :type y: N-dimensional array

 Remarks
 -------